onino-js/NEAT/documentation/neat-implementation.md

 # NEAT implementation

 The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of high level computing steps).
 The description is language agnostic so that a developper would easily reproduce a NEAT in any programming language.
-All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](https://www.cs.utexas.edu/users/ai-lab/pubs/stanley.gecco02_1.pdf).
+All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).

 ### Introduction

-A NEAT algorithm is a variation of more common Genetic algorithm which optimize neural networks.
-Before going further, be sure to know and understand [the specific Genetic aglgorithms and NEAT terms](https://github.com/onino-js/NEAT/blob/main/documentation/net-glossary.md), and also [the basic implementation of a genetic algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/genetic-algorithm.md).
+A NEAT algorithm is a variation a Genetic algorithm which optimize neural networks.
+Before going further, you should know [the specific terms of Genetic aglgorithms and NEAT](https://github.com/onino-js/NEAT/blob/main/documentation/neat-glossary.md), and the [the basic implementation of a genetic algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/genetic-algorithm.md).

-Moreover, to understand the motivations behind the NEAT algorithm and the choices made for its implementation, I suggest you to read the [NEAT presentation](https://github.com/onino-js/NEAT/blob/main/documentation/genetic-algorithm.md) before going forward.
+Moreover, to understand the motivations behind the NEAT algorithm and the choices made for its implementation, you may want to read the [NEAT presentation](https://github.com/onino-js/NEAT/blob/main/documentation/genetic-algorithm.md) before going forward.

 The algorithm we describe here will be composed of objects, collections of objects, and functions tha manipulates those objects and collections.The aim of the exercise is to define the properties of each object and all the functions with high level computing steps.
 In the rest of the document, we will use the following terms to designate the objects of different types: